Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

 ## Initialise disks in Disk Management

-Open up a session on the Virtual Machine and go to Start &gt; Computer Management and run it as an administrator.
+Open up a session on the Virtual Machine and go to Start > Computer Management and run it as an administrator.

 :img{src="/img/2020/08/run-computer-management-as-administrator.jpg" alt="Open Computer Management" loading="lazy"}